ShartazFeeham/Study_Notes/IQ/READMEx.md

   - What is Liskov substitution principle?
   - What is Interface segregation principle?
   - What is Dependency inversion principle?
+- Explain thread life cycle.
+- What is multithreading?
+- What are the Comparable and Comparator interfaces, when to use which one?
 - When is marker interfaces used, where they used & why they are used?
 - How lock is applied?
   - Explain necessity of locks.